koswald/VBScript/docs/algorithm/ReadMe.md

 ## Requirements

-- Multiple arguments must be separated by spaces.
+- Multiple command-line arguments must be separated by spaces.
 - Arguments with spaces *must* be wrapped with quotes (i.e. double quotes).
 - Arguments without spaces *may* be wrapped with quotes.
 - Quoted arguments may be mixed with unquoted arguments.